 - Preheat oven to 350F degrees.

-- Mix white sugar and 1 tsp cinnamon together in a small bowl.
+- Mix white sugar and 1 teaspoon cinnamon together in a small bowl.

 - Cut each cinnamon bun into quarters and toss with the cinnamon sugar and set aside.